jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     deactivate

-* I change directory to the parent of ``magic``
+* I use cd_ to change directory to the parent of ``magic``

   .. code-block:: shell

     cd ..

-* I make an empty file with a name that describes what the program does so it is easy to remember later, for example :ref:`makePythonTdd.sh`
+* I use touch_ to make an empty file with a name that describes what the program does so it is easy to remember later, for example :ref:`makePythonTdd.sh`

   .. code-block:: shell